Doctor of Nursing Practice (DNP)

 * Actively engage in interdisciplinary collaborations aimed at improving healthcare delivery, care coordination, and policy.

 * Demonstrate professionalism, value lifelong learning and recognize the need to adapt practice to changing social, political, and global healthcare environments.

 Acute care nurse practitioners play a vital role in managing patients with complex acute and chronic health conditions in hospitals, nursing facilities and specialty clinics.

 Certified Nurse Midwives (CNM) and Woman's Health Nurse Practitioners (WHNP) provide women with primary healthcare before, during and after pregnancy.

 For RNs and APRNs (nurse practitioners, nurse midwives and clinical nurse specialists) with a Master’s degree, the College of Nursing offers a 5-semester DNP degree program in an executive course format.

 Neonatal nurse practitioners provide comprehensive care to high-risk newborn infants and their families in the neonatal intensive care unit.

 Primary care nurse practitioners provide comprehensive health care to populations across the lifespan in a family practice setting.
 A distance education program is available to geographically eligible students.
-Specialty areas for certification include Adult/Gerontology, Family, and Pediatric Nurse Practitioner (PNP).
+Specialty areas for certification include Adult/Gerontology and Family.

 Psychiatric/mental health nurse practitioners provide psychiatric assessment, mental health diagnoses, comprehensive treatment planning, and psychotherapy with individuals, groups and families across the lifespan.